 Once you have developed an educator resume full of relevant accomplishments, you will want to translate them into your cover letter.
 Since your professional cover letter is the first thing a hiring administrator looks at, you must leave an exceptional impression!

 Broadcast your formal education, years of relevant experience, teaching skills, areas of expertise, greatest strengths, and your job accomplishments in your application letter.
-Incorporate these in bullet-point format, like in your resume, or in standard paragraph style.
+Incorporate these in a bullet-point format, like in your resume or standard paragraph style.
 Communicate how you do or will do an excellent job.
 If you need to be reminded of all the wonderful things you do, review this post on how to excel as a reading specialist on teachers.net.

 Communicate Achievements in the Interview

 After your job application documents have been drafted, proofread repeatedly, and sent off to the school district, you will want to start practicing for a job interview.
 Take time to review any reading or literacy specialist jobs on indeed.com.